-We estimate that overall market demand for OCTG in 2015 will decline by around 30% compared to 2014, including reductions in inventory.
-We are therefore adjusting our operation to face the new environment, preparing ourselves for what could be a prolonged downturn.
+We estimate that global OCTG demand declined 37% in 2015 and in 2016 it could fall around 20% over the level of 2015.
+Our number of employees declined 22% during 2015 as we adjusted our operations to face the new environment.
 We are reducing our labor costs worldwide through a wide set of measures, while preserving our key competences and maintaining our focus on the relation with our communities.